Your support saved us when we needed it most in 2025. Keep it coming. You can help Alabama Humanities thrive in 2026, and beyond.

 Alabamians rely on us for these grants.
 When we surveyed our 2024 grant recipients, 90% of them noted their programming would not have been possible without AHA’s support.
 These are every community’s cultural cornerstones – libraries, museums, historical societies and historic sites, literary organizations, art centers, educational and literacy nonprofits, universities, towns, and chambers of commerce.

 Unfortunately, we have had to suspend our grantmaking and our Road Scholars Speakers Bureau.
 We are also pausing other initiatives as we look for new funding and partners to sustain our work.
+Other cancellations include our 2025 Alabama Colloquium and our 2025 issue of Mosaic magazine.

 UPDATE: Thanks to your support – and the support of hundreds of individuals and philanthropic organizations – AHA has been able to restore a portion of its grantmaking, with our Mini Grants once again available statewide.
+We have also revived our Road Scholars Speakers Bureau once again!

 No. 1: DONATE TO ALABAMA HUMANITIES